freeCodeCamp/guide/README.md

 yarn install
 yarn run dev
 ```
-When you run `yarn run dev`, build takes little time.
-So wait until you see something like `Compiled successfully`.
-Then you will be able to see something like `Your site is running at http://localhost:8000`.
+When you run `yarn run dev`, the build takes a little time.
+Wait until you see something like `Compiled successfully`.
+Then the following should appear, `Your site is running at http://localhost:8000`.
 Now point your browser at `http://localhost:8000`

 In this project, we are using `yarn` because `netlify` builds our site with `yarn`.